-These methodology determinations stipulate the use of the 'environmental plantings' setting in the Reforestation Modelling Tool (RMT), however the RMT does not provide for modelling results based on a difference in species mix alone.
+The methodology determinations stipulate the use of the 'environmental plantings' setting in the reforestation modelling tool (RMT), however the RMT does not provide for modelling results based on a difference in species mix alone.

 This guidance clarifies how differences in species mix should be accounted for using the three different methodology determinations.

-In the case of an Environmental Plantings or a Mallee Plantings project, if the decision to plant a different mix of species in different areas has been made on the basis of identified differences in site characteristics or in establishment and/or management methods of those areas, then the project area and/or carbon estimation area must be stratified in line with differences in species mix.
+In the case of an environmental or mallee plantings project, if the decision to plant a different mix of species in different areas has been made on the basis of identified differences in site characteristics or in establishment and/or management methods of those areas, then the project area and/or carbon estimation area must be stratified in line with differences in species mix.

 About The Clean Energy Regulator